pc-aide/Security/Fortinet/Lab/Lab02 - VLAN.md

       "type": "string",
       "defaultValue": "192.168.1.10",
       "metadata": {
-        "description": "put here your client Public IP for access for gns3 srv" }
+        "description": "Put here your client Public IP for the access for gns3 srv" }
     },
     "adminPassword": {